-Python is an high-level programming language for general-purpose programming, which is currently one of the most used languages for programming in the Web, for Data Science and Natural Language Processing tasks.
-The good thing about Python is that it is one of the simple languages for starting to study how to program and create software.
+Python is a high-level programming language for general-purpose programming.
+It is currently one of the most used languages for programming in the Web, for Data Science and Natural Language Processing tasks.
+The good thing about Python is that it is one of the most simple languages for starting to learn how to program and create software.